 In addition, people suffering from substance use are more likely to trade unsafe sex for drugs or money.
 Of course, without the presence of substance abuse, there are far fewer reasons to share needles, which is another major way to transfer HIV.

-The sooner a person is able to seek medical help, the better.
+The sooner a person can seek medical help, the better.
 The prolongation of HIV symptoms can lead to acquired immunodeficiency syndrome (AIDS), which can be fatal.

 In today’s world, there have been fewer cases of HIV and AIDs because of education, medications, and other advancements.
 Some of these medications are called antiretrovirals (ARVs).